elena-117/NewsBlog/README.md

 - [ ] Collapsible navbar.
 - [ ] Improving website design.
 - [ ] Adding Pagination to the News page.
+- [ ] Making the website design responsive and adaptive.
 - [ ] etc...

 ## How to run the application